 - Thinner central corneal thickness

-- Systemic health problems, including diabetes, migraine headaches and poor circulation
+- Systemic health problems, including diabetes, migraine headaches and vascular disorders

 Your eye care professional will weigh all these factors before deciding whether you need treatment for glaucoma, or whether you should be monitored closely as a potential glaucoma patient.
 This means your risk of developing glaucoma is higher than normal, and you need to have regular examinations to detect the early signs of damage to the optic nerve.

 Primary open-angle glaucoma – This is the most common form of glaucoma in the United States.